osmosis-labs/assetlists/README.md

 **How Assets Are Added to `osmosis.zone_assets.json`:**

-1. **Automatically by Workflow** - Assets with IBC connections to Osmosis are automatically detected from Chain Registry and added to `osmosis.zone_assets.json` during scheduled runs (twice weekly).
+1. **Automatically by Workflow** - Assets with IBC connections to Osmosis are automatically detected from Chain Registry and added to `osmosis.zone_assets.json` during scheduled runs (daily).

 2. **Manually for Additional Configuration** - You can manually add or edit entries in `osmosis.zone_assets.json` to configure:
    - Asset categories (`"defi"`, `"meme"`, etc.)